17 Things Nobody Tells You About Living in Sicily

 If you’re going to be living in Sicily, you will need a car.

-However, if you plan on driving in Sicily then I advise you to proceed with extreme caution.
+With that being said, I advise you to proceed with caution.

 I have seen experienced drivers on the verge of tears just trying to get out of Palermo, and if you think that your GPS has got your back then you are very much mistaken.

-Oh, and another thing to be aware of is that many Sicilian drivers ignore red lights and stop signs.
-In fact, they tend to speed up when they see people crossing the street!
+Another thing to be aware of is that many Sicilian drivers ignore red lights and stop signs.
+In fact, they tend to speed up when they see people crossing the street (ask me how I know).

 10. Bureaucracy is terrible

-Planning on applying for residency in Sicily?
+Planning on applying for residency in Italy?
 Good luck!

 Sicilian bureaucracy may be the most inefficient I’ve ever seen, and I’ve lived in Cambodia!